Skip to content

 Data Retention Policy

-This refers to the data retention period for the current workspace.
+Refers to the data retention period for the current workspace.

-In addition to the storage durations corresponding to each data type, you can also choose to set a custom retention period (<= 1800 days).
+In addition to the storage duration for each data type, you can also choose to set a custom retention period (<= 1800 days).

 Others